SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mrm/configure-managed-folder-assistant.md

  **Summary**: Learn how to configure the Managed Folder Assistant in Exchange 2016.

-The Managed Folder Assistant (MFA) is an Exchange Mailbox Assistant that applies and processes the message retention settings that are configured in retention policies.
+The  *Managed Folder Assistant*  (MFA) is an Exchange Mailbox Assistant that applies and processes the message retention settings that are configured in retention policies.

 As in Exchange 2013, the Managed Folder Assistant in Exchange 2016 is a throttle-based assistant that's always running.
 The MFA doesn't need to be scheduled, and the system resources that are consumed by the MFA can be throttled.
-You can configure the Managed Folder Assistant to process all mailboxes on a Mailbox server within a certain time period that's known as a work cycle.
+You can configure the Managed Folder Assistant to process all mailboxes on a Mailbox server within a certain time period that's known as a  *work cycle*  .
 By default, the work cycle for the MFA is one day (all mailboxes on the server are processed by the MFA every day).

 You can also force the MFA to immediately process a specified mailbox.